 We're Looking for a Few Good Teachers

 WordSwell is looking for people interested in teaching at WordSwell events.
 Training and explication of theory are available at the Crazy Child workshops, listed in the Calendar.
-Contact Clive Matson to enroll.
+To enroll, use the contact form below.